hasbegun/killprocess/README.md

 ## killprocess

 This is a simple python script that takes program names and kills them if exist.

-# Windows, Mac, and Linux
+Works on Windows, Mac, and Linux

 ## Requirements
 python 2.7